Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Total eclipse of the heart

 In a cruel twist, the Virtual Museum inspired a BBC Radio 2 documentary 'The Wonderful Sound of Woolies', which was recorded in the Summer of 2008 for transmission at Christmas.
-The programme featured a musical trip down memory lane from sheet music in nineteenth century America through all of the own labels from Little Marvel to WorthIt!, with appearances by members of the Typhoons (once described as better than The Beatles), Dame Vera Lynn and Sir Henry Cooper MBE, all hosted by much-loved veteran presenter Brian Matthew, once the star behind the Embassy Records version of 'Goodness Gracious Me'.
+The programme featured a musical trip down memory lane from sheet music in nineteenth century America through all of the own labels from Little Marvel to WorthIt!, with appearances by members of the Typhoons (once described as better than The Beatles), Dame Vera Lynn and Sir Henry Cooper MBE, all hosted by much-loved and late-lamented presenter Brian Matthew, himself once the voice of the Embassy smash 'Goodness Gracious Me'.

 Producers contacted Seaton shortly before transmission to ask if he would like his quote 'I am proud to work for Woolworths in their hundredth year' to be edited out.
 The programme was to broadcast as the stores were closing down.
 He said 'no, leave it as it is'.
 And they did.
 The Guardian's review of the programme (typical of the broadsheets) awarded it a full five stars with the comment 'If sentiment alone could save a business, Woolworths would be opening stores, not closing them.'

-One million people visited the Virtual Museum in the week when Woolworths went into Administration, and English Heritage approached the author, describing the site as a 'national treasure' and encouraging him to complete the 100th birthday rewrites that make this updated version.
+One million people visited the Virtual Museum in the week when Woolworths went into Administration, and English Heritage approached the author, describing the site as a 'national treasure' and encouraging him to republish the site.
+Further content has since been added, as the layout has been adjusted to keep up with new technology like tablets and mobile phones, and as further content has become available.
 The goal was not to produce an 'e-museum' but an 'A Star' museum - a permanent testament to the stores chain.

 Please tell us how we did.